upstarter/automata/CONTRIBUTING.md

   - acts as the "brains" of the `AutomataSupervisor` to keep the supervisor lean and mean.
 It starts the `Automata.AutomatonSupervisor`, passing the user-defined config, which flows through the entire tree.
 This data flow is a core concern of the project.
 - `Automata.AutomatonSupervisor`
-  - this process acts as supervisor to each `AutomatonNodeSupervisor` and has strategy `:one_for_all` to ensure that errors restart the entire supervision tree including the GenServers (`AutomatonServer`).
-It delegates the spawning of the user-defined BT nodes to the `AutomatonServer` which currently handles most of the logic.
+  - this process acts as supervisor to each `AutomatonAgentSupervisor` and has strategy `:one_for_all` to ensure that errors restart the entire supervision tree including the GenServers (`AgentServer`).
+It delegates the spawning of the user-defined BT nodes to the `AgentServer` which currently handles most of the logic.
-- `AutomatonNodeSupervisor`
+- `AutomatonAgentSupervisor`
   - runs concurrently, independently, and with `restart: permanent`.
 This supervisor is the root of the user-defined behavior trees.
-- `AutomatonServer`
+- `AgentServer`
   - this node parses and validates the user configuration and creates and manages OTP event callbacks of the user-defined behavior tree root node.

 ###### The Automata